Arksine/klipper/docs/Config_Reference.md

 #   The interpolation algorithm to use.
 May be either "lagrange" or
 #   "bicubic".
 This option will not affect 3x3 grids, which are forced
 #   to use lagrange sampling.
 Default is lagrange.
-#bicubic_tension: .2
+#bicubic_tension: .5
 #   When using the bicubic algorithm the tension parameter above may
 #   be applied to change the amount of slope interpolated.
 Larger
 #   numbers will increase the amount of slope, which results in more
 #   curvature in the mesh.
-Default is .2.
+Default is .5.
 #relative_reference_index:
 #   A point index in the mesh to reference all z values to.
 Enabling
 #   this parameter produces a mesh relative to the probed z position
 #   at the provided index.
+#initial_profile: default
+#   The name of a saved profile to load at startup.
+If the named
+#   profile does not exist then no profile will be loaded.
+If this
+#   option is omitted, bed_mesh will attempt to load the "default"
+#   profile.
 #faulty_region_1_min:
 #faulty_region_1_max:
 #   Optional points that define a faulty region.
 See docs/Bed_Mesh.md